ember-cli/ember-try/README.md

 # ember-try

-An ember-cli addon to test against multiple bower dependencies, such as `ember` and `ember-data`.
+An ember-cli addon to test against multiple bower and npm dependencies, such as `ember` and `ember-data`.

 ### Installation

 ```
 ember install ember-try
 ```

-### Limitations

-Can only change versions for Ember 1.10+ due to template compiler changes that this addon does not attempt to handle.

 ### Usage